 It conducts network scans in different intensity levels in order to identify connected devices, their properties, and their vulnerabilities. zANTI follows the methods, a hacker can use to identify security loopholes within a certain network.

 FaceNiff is an app that allows you to sniff and intercept web session profiles over the WiFi that your device is connected to.
-It is possible to hijack sessions only when WiFi is not using EAP, but it should work over any private networks.
+It is possible to hijack sessions only when WiFi is not using EAP, but it should work over any private network.
 It’s just like Firesheep for android.
-It is to be noted that if web user uses SSL this application won’t work.
+It is to be noted that if a web user uses SSL this application won’t work.

 The features provided by FaceNiff includes Filtration of session ID cookies, Export and Import sessions, SSL strip integration, Vibration alert when FaceNiff has found new profiles and Stealth mode and lastly make sure that you are connected to a Wi-Fi network and you have a target on the same network.

 9. USB Cleaver

 NetHunter is an Android penetration testing platform, for Kali NetHunter to be compatible with Android devices, it needs kernel sources.
-Thankfully, the kernel sources which Google provides for its Nexus devices make it possible for Kali Linux to exploit those sources and make some of the NetHunter’s solution possible on Android.
+Thankfully, the kernel sources which Google provides for its Nexus devices make it possible for Kali Linux to exploit those sources and make some of the NetHunter’s solutions possible on Android.